 But you know what higher interest rates mean for adjustable-rate loans.
 Expect your rates to leap upward in that scenario.

-Yes, credit is tight right now during the coronavirus pandemic.
-But interest rates are also extremely low, with the fed funds rate near 0%.
+Interest rates are extremely low in the wake of the coronavirus pandemic, with the fed funds rate near 0%.
 If you have an adjustable rate mortgage or rental property loan, consider refinancing it to fixed interest.

 (article continues below)